 Tickets to the semi-formal event are $50 per person, with corporate sponsorships available beginning at $1,000.
-For ticket or sponsorship information, contact Sara Allen at (910) 410-1808 or email firstname.lastname@example.org.
+For ticket or sponsorship information, contact Dr. Hal Shuler at (910) 410-1807 or email firstname.lastname@example.org.

 Clay Shooting Classic

 The RichmondCC Foundation partnered with DeWitt's Outdoor Sports and Big Rock Sports to host a clay shooting fundraiser for the Working Scholarship program.
-Teams of four competed on the exciting and challenging sporting clay course at DeWitt's Outdoor Sports, with cash prize awards going to the first-, second- and third-place teams.
-The event also included a silent auction, a raffle and some delicious barbecue!
+Teams of four compete on the exciting and challenging sporting clay course at DeWitt's Outdoor Sports, with awards going to the first-, second- and third-place teams.
+The event also includes a silent auction, a raffle and some delicious barbecue!

 Twenty percent of Richmond Community College students are trying to make school work.
 They juggle class, family and - most importantly - job schedules throughout the year in an effort to stay in college.
 Because these students are working their way through school, they are not eligible for financial aid.
 For many, this disadvantage will prolong their time in school or even cause them to drop out.
 These students should be prioritized, not punished.
 These students are the target beneficiaries of the Richmond Community College Foundation Working Scholarship.